Cairi-S/Welcome-Foolish-Mortals/README.md

 *Click reset button*

-- Check that reset button toggles to start button.
+- Check that the reset button toggles to the start button.

-- Check that 'Level' remains at most recent level.
+- Check that 'Level' remains at the most recent level.

 - Check that Turn changes to '-'.

 *Gameplay - Computers Turn*

-- Console log the computers sequence and check that it corresponds to the game buttons audio/visual cue's.
+- Console log the computer's sequence and check that it corresponds to the game buttons audio/visual cue's.

-- Hover over active buttons during computer's turn to check pointer shows as 'not allowed' (laptop only).
+- Hover over active buttons during the computer's turn to check pointer shows as 'not allowed' (laptop only).

-- Watch turn counter increase as the number of turns increases.
+- Watch 'Turn Counter' increase as the number of turns increases.

-- Watch the Level increase as the speed increases.
+- Watch the 'Level' increase as the speed increases.

-- Try to press game buttons during the computers turn to make sure that the user cannot play.
+- Try to press game buttons during the computer's turn to make sure that the user cannot play.

 - Follow the game through the different speeds to check flash/audio functionality at all levels.